garden-of-delete/recombo_public/README.md

 ### Introduction
 In this guide, we will walk through setup and all the steps the whole RECOMBO workflow.
 These steps are: generating randomized self-avoiding polygons, modifying the geometry of existing conformations, identifying knot and link-type, and analysis of the resulting transition data.

-For our example, we will start where every project starts, a question: "What linktypes are possible when you perform topological reconnection on the 5_1 knot in inverted repeat?"
+For our example, we will start where every project starts, a question: "What linktypes are possible outcomes of topological reconnection on the 5_1 knot, and which transition is most likely to ocurr at random?"
 If some of those words are unfamiliar to you, I would recommend pausing to read [this].
-Now if you have a background in knot theory, you may think this problem can be solved with analytical methods, which is true.
-But suppose I wanted a sense of WHICH of those possibilities...

 ### Installation (OSX)
 1. Set up the directory structure and pull the repository using Git.